zfcampus/zf-versioning/README.md

 The `default_version` key provides the default version number to use in case a version is not provided by the client.  `1` is the default for `default_version`.

-It accepts an `integer` to set the default version number to *all* routes or an associative `array` with the route name as key and the version number as value to set a specific version for each route.
+The setting accepts one of the two following possible values:

+- A PHP `integer` indicating the default version number for *all* routes.
+- An associative array, where the keys are route names, and the values the default version to use with the associated route.

 Full Example: